ordovicia/cgroups-rs/README.md

 cgroup.add_task(pid)?;

 // Define resource limits and constraints for this cgroup.
-// Here we just use the default (no limits and constraints) for an example. let resources = Resources::default();
+// Here we just use the default for an example. let resources = Resources::default();

 // Apply the resource limits.